google/xls/docs_src/dslx_reference.md

     *   This means that **truncating signed values does not preserve the previous value of the sign bit**.
-*   Casting from a smaller bit-width to a larger bit-width will zero-extend if the source is unsigned, sign-extend if the source is signed.
+*   Casting from a smaller bit-width to a larger bit-width will zero-extend if the source is unsigned, or sign-extend if the source is signed.
 *   Casting from a bit-width to its own bit-width, between signed/unsigned, is a no-op.